-Small Business Bookkeeping is just one of your most important responsibilities a small business owner will have.
+Small Business Bookkeeping is just about one of the most important responsibilities a small business owner will have.
 If you are making money from self-employment full or part-time you are considered a small business owner and the success of your business depends on creating and maintaining an effective record-keeping system.
 It does not matter if your business is a sole proprietorship, partnership, or corporation.

 1. Detail Tracking

-Owning a small business will require you to track a significant amount of information, such as customers, sales, inventory, and expenses.
+You are required to track a significant amount of information, such as customers, sales, inventory, and expenses.
 Without a proper record-keeping system, tracking important details of your business may be impossible and can lead to you paying far more taxes than you should have.

 2. Legal Compliance

-As an owner, you may hold various licenses, permits, insurance, contracts, etc..
-As an employer, you will be required to maintain and report employee payroll for tax purposes.
+As an owner, you may hold various licenses, permits, insurance, contracts, etc. As an employer, you will be required to maintain and report employee payroll for tax purposes.

 3. Tax Preparation (Federal, State, and Local)

 You need Supporting documents including sales slips, paid bills, invoices, receipts, deposit slips, and canceled checks.
 Purchases, sales, payroll, and other transactions you have in your business will generate supporting documents.

 Generally, these are the same records you use to monitor your business and prepare your financial statements.

-An income statement shows the income and expenses of the business for a given period of time.
+- An income statement shows the income and expenses of the business for a given period of time.

-A balance sheet shows the assets, liabilities, and equity in the business on a given date.
+- A balance sheet shows the assets, liabilities, and equity in the business on a given date.